deeplook/starters/aws-apprunner/README.md

 ### Prerequisites

 - Terraform CLI installed.
 - AWS credentials configured for your environment.
+- NPM to build the NodeJS application.

 ### 1. Configure Your Deployment